Package 'birdscanR'

 echoData

-dataframe with the echo data from the data list created by the function extractDBData.
+data.frame with the echo data from the data list created with extractDbData().

 protocolData

-dataframe with the protocol data from the data list created by the function extractDBData or a subset of it created by the function filterProtocolData.
+data.frame with the protocol data from the data list created with extractDbData() or a subset of it created by filterProtocolData().
 Echoes not detected during the listed protocols will be excluded.

 pulseTypeSelection